 The Cranbrook Golf Shop offers golfers a proven method to take the guesswork out of buying golf clubs, at present we have 3 fitting systems on site with TaylorMade, Callaway and Ping.

 The Golf Shop staff will work with you to analyze the nature of your swing and identify likely solutions.
-Most importantly, these possibilities can be readily tested at the club’s full length driving range, and even field trialed under actual playing conditions.
+Most importantly, these possibilities can be readily tested at the club’s full length driving range, and even on course under actual playing conditions.

 A custom club fitting session at the Cranbrook Golf Club will cover the following 7 considerations that are very important when choosing a new golf club.

-- Shaft length will impact where on the clubface the ball is consistently struck.
-The correct shaft length will prevent the golfer from having to alter a natural swing arc in order to make optimal impact as well as a more consistent impact on the face of the club.
+Shaft length will impact where on the clubface the ball is consistently struck.
+The correct shaft length will prevent the golfer from having to alter his/her natural swing arc in order to make optimal impact as well as a more consistent impact on the face of the club.